-Do Apple engage in "planned obsolescence", the practice of intentionally designing devices that rapidly become obsolete, to drive sales of new products?
+Does Apple engage in 'planned obsolescence,' the practice of intentionally designing devices that rapidly become obsolete, to drive sales of new products?

 Absolutely not.
 We take tremendous pride in designing products that stand the test of time.
-There are hundreds of millions of iPhone devices that have been in use for more than five years - and that number is still growing.
+There are hundreds of millions of iPhones that have been in use for more than five years - and that number is still growing.
 And while some of our competitors are just starting to promise multi-year OS updates for their products, Apple pioneered the practice of providing free updates to our consumers over a decade ago to keep products lasting longer.
-We also make it easy for customers to give their products a second life by streamlining the process to securely wipe their devices in preparation for resale, donation or trade-in.
+We also make it easy for customers to give their products a second life by streamlining the process to securely wipe their devices in preparation for resale, donation, or trade in.